 The sequencing framework was designed to make testing sequencers much easier.
-In particular, the StreamSequencer [http://docs.jboss.org/modeshape/2.3.0.Final/api/org/modeshape/graph/sequencer/StreamSequencer.html] interface does not make use of the JCR API.
+In particular, the StreamSequencer [http://docs.jboss.org/modeshape/2.4.0.Final/api/org/modeshape/graph/ sequencer/StreamSequencer.html] interface does not make use of the JCR API.
 So instead of requiring a fully-configured JCR repository and ModeShape system, unit tests for a sequencer can focus on testing that the content is processed correctly and the desired output graph is generated.

-For a complete example of a sequencer unit test, see the ImageMetadataSequencerTest unit test in the org.modeshape.sequencer.images package of the modeshape-sequencersimage project.
+Note For complete example of unit а а sequencer test. the ImageMetadataSequencerTest unit the see test in org.modeshape.sequencer.images package of the modeshape-sequencersimage project.